 Because Gwent is close to urban centres such as Cardiff, Swansea and Bristol, as well as Hereford, Gloucester and the Midlands, there are large numbers of people who commute outside the county where they live.
 More people commute into Newport, whereas more people commute out of Blaenau Gwent, Caerphilly and Torfaen.

+Access to services deprivation

-AccesstoThe number of LSOAs in the top 20% most deprivedservicesfor access to services in Wales per local authority35.deprivation
+The number of LSOAs in the top 20% most deprived for access to services in Wales per local authority35.